How to Manage Your Time EffectivelyHow to Manage Your Time Effectively

 According to LinkedIn, 89% of professionals admit they struggle with time administration.
 So, if you’re one of them, do not fret.

-In this article, we’ll discuss five proven strategies that will help you take control of your time and make every minute count, whether you want to chart a strategic course, embrace the power of saying ‘no,’ or learn how to hierarchise and delegate.
+Let’s discuss five proven strategies that will help you take control of your time and make every minute count, whether you want to chart a strategic course, embrace the power of saying ‘no,’ or learn how to hierarchise and delegate.

 Today’s Focus of Attention is reader-supported.
 We sometimes include products we think are useful for our readers.
 If you buy through links on this page, we may earn a small commission.